MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Deploy_Defender_Endpoint.md

 1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

-2. Open the Microsoft Edge browser, search for "edge browser update", download, and install the new Microsoft Edge browser.
-This is necessary to ensure you're running the latest version of Microsoft Edge in your hosted virtual machine.
-Start the new Edge browser.
+2. Open the Microsoft Edge browser.

 3. In the Edge browser, go to the Microsoft 365 Defender portal at (https://security.microsoft.com).